qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/platform-deployment-options.md

 [STACKIT Kubernetes Engine (SKE)](https://www.stackit.de/en/product/kubernetes/) is a robust, scalable, and managed Kubernetes service.
 SKE supplies a CNCF-compliant Kubernetes cluster, and makes it easy to provide standard Kubernetes applications and containerized workloads.
 User-defined Kubernetes clusters can be created as self-service without complications using the STACKIT Portal.

-**To setup Qdrant Hybrid Cloud on STACKIT**, follow our [step-by step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).
-Then, consult your platform's managed Kubernetes instructions below.
+First, consult your platform's managed Kubernetes instructions below.
+Then, **to setup Qdrant Hybrid Cloud on STACKIT**, follow our [step-by step documentation](/documentation/hybrid-cloud/hybrid-cloud-setup/).

 ### More on STACKIT Kubernetes Engine